mandeepbal/benchmark/site/index.md

 1. We run on a public cloud instead of using dedicated hardware.
 1. We require the results are materialized to an output table.
 This is necessary because some queries in our version have results which do not fit in memory on one machine.
 1. The dataset used for Query 4 is an actual web crawl rather than a synthetic one.
-1. Query 4 uses a Python UDF instead of SQL/Java UDF's.
+1. Query 4 uses a Python UDF instead of SQL/Java UDF\'s.
 1. We create different permutations of queries 1-3.
 These permutations result in shorter or longer response times.
 1. The dataset is generated using the newer [Intel](https://github.com/intel-hadoop/HiBench) generator instead of the original C scripts.
 The newer tools are well supported and designed to output Hadoop datasets.

 <h5>Did you consider comparing Vertica, Teradata, SAP Hana, MongoDB, Postgres, RAMCloud, SQLite, insert-dbms-or-query-engine-here... etc?</h5>

-We've started with a small number of EC2-hosted query engines because our primary goal is producing verifiable results.
-Over time we'd like to grow the set of frameworks.
+We\'ve started with a small number of EC2-hosted query engines because our primary goal is producing verifiable results.
+Over time we\'d like to grow the set of frameworks.
 We actively welcome contributions!

 <h5>This workload doesn't represent queries I run -- how can I test these frameworks on my own workload?</h5>

-We've tried to cover a set of fundamental operations in this benchmark, but of course, it may not correspond to your own workload.
+We\'ve tried to cover a set of fundamental operations in this benchmark, but of course, it may not correspond to your own workload.
 The prepare scripts provided with this benchmark will load sample data sets into each framework.
 From there, you are welcome to run your own types of queries against these tables.
 Because these are all easy to launch on EC2, you can also load your own datasets.

 <h5>Do these queries take advantage of data-layout options, such as Hive/Impala/Shark partitions or Redshift sort columns?</h5>

-For now, no. The idea is to test "out of the box" performance on these queries even if you haven't done a bunch of up-front work at the loading stage to optimize for specific access patterns.
+For now, no. The idea is to test "out of the box" performance on these queries even if you haven\'t done a bunch of up-front work at the loading stage to optimize for specific access patterns.
 We may relax this requirement in the future.

 <h5>Why didn't you test Hive in memory?</h5>
 We did, but the results were very hard to stabilize.
-The reason is that it is hard to coerce the entire input into the buffer cache because of the way Hive uses HDFS: Each file in HDFS has three replicas and Hive's underlying scheduler may choose to launch a task at any replica on a given run.
+The reason is that it is hard to coerce the entire input into the buffer cache because of the way Hive uses HDFS: Each file in HDFS has three replicas and Hive\'s underlying scheduler may choose to launch a task at any replica on a given run.
 As a result, you would need 3X the amount of buffer cache (which exceeds the capacity in these clusters) and or need to have precise control over which node runs a given task (which is not offered by the MapReduce scheduler).

 <h2 id="contributions">Contributing a New Framework</h2>